tprk77/grid_engine/README.md

 }
 ```

-The full source is [available here!][test_conway.c]
+The full source is [available here!][demo_conway.c]

 ## Building ##

-Before we're able to build Grid Engine and it's tests, we need to setup the
+Before we're able to build Grid Engine and it's demos, we need to setup the
 development environment.
 I've been able to build Grid Engine on Ubuntu and
 Windows using MSYS2 and the MinGW compiler.